stephenmcd/mezzanine/docs/settings.rst

 ``HOST_THEMES``
 ---------------

-A sequence mapping host names to themes, allowing different templates to be served per HTTP hosts Each item in the sequence is a two item sequence, containing a host such as ``othersite.example.com``, and the name of an importable Python package for the theme.
+A sequence mapping host names to themes, allowing different templates to be served per HTTP host.
+Each item in the sequence is a two item sequence, containing a host such as ``othersite.example.com``, and the name of an importable Python package for the theme.
 If the host is matched for a request, the templates directory inside the theme package will be first searched when loading templates.

 Default: ``()``